verystellar/this-diffusion-joke-is-pretty-random-java-template/README.md

 ## Running Benchmarks

-This repository is set up with [JMH][jmh] for benchmarking code.
 You can run the benchmarking utility using:

 ```bash
 ./gradlew jmh